Four stars for ambition, tone, and haunting originality. A high-caliber thriller that defies genre without abandoning it.

 Its premise and social commentary are the book’s strongest cards—but it doesn’t quite reach its dramatic ambitions.

-With graceful writing, layered characters, and a narrative that champions quiet courage and emotional honesty, this is one of the most memorable books I’ve read in recent years.
+It features graceful writing, layered characters, and a narrative that champions quiet courage and emotional honesty.